Rituparno Ghosh: Cinematic vision

-His films, with their sensitive portrayal of human relationships, anguish, trauma and love in a fast-changing, post-liberalisation India charmed audiences.
-His brilliant story-telling reflected contemporary society like never before.
-While his death creates a tremendous void that can never be filled, Rituparno's work blazed a trail that has paved the way for an entire generation of filmmakers who have dared to be different.
-It was Rituparno who gave them the courage.... ...He looked at ordinary middle-class relationships from an angle that had never been explored.
-For example, the mother-daughter relationship in 'Unishe April' was refreshing, yet realistic in a society that was going through churning.

 Goutam Ghose also felt that Rituparno Ghosh was the best film director of his generation.

 He directed and as well as acted in such films which tried to reject the concept that homosexual relationship is all about a physical relationship.
 He said in an interview in 2010— "There is much more to such relationships.
 Same-sex relationships, too, are extremely soulful, emotional and have the same pathos that any heterosexual relationship has."

 Bengali film director Mrinal Sen said that whenever he thought of direction, the name that came to mind was Rituparno Ghosh.
 According to Sen, Ghosh's contribution to Indian cinema will be remembered forever.
 The independent film critic Saibal Chatterjee, in an article in The Hindu, described the way Ghosh mixed the literary traditions of Bengal with modern-day sensibility, thereby transcending the confines of region.
 Chatterjee praised Ghosh for his brave and empathetic treatment of "alternative sexuality" as actor in Arekti Premer Golpo and Memories in March, and as director-actor in Chitrangada.